 Upon successful completion, students will have the knowledge and skills to:

-2. Explain and critique the origins of communism in Korea.
+- Explain the origins of communism in Korea.

-7. Critically evaluate the regional stakeholders in the North Korean crisis.
+- Critically evaluate the policies of regional stakeholders in the North Korean crisis.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.